Search

 Sex designations (male and female) on this Dashboard are based on a person’s sex assigned at birth.
 National-level data for all EHE indicators are stratified by assigned sex at birth.
 State/territory and county data are stratified by assigned sex at birth (diagnoses, linkage to care, HIV viral suppression, and PrEP coverage).

-The term gender in this Dashboard refers to gender identity – a person’s internal understanding of their gender, or the gender with which a person identifies – and includes the following categories: male, female, transgender woman, transgender man, and additional gender identity.
+The term gender in this Dashboard refers to gender identity – a person’s internal understanding of their gender, or the gender with which a person identifies – and includes the following categories: man, woman, transgender woman, transgender man, and additional gender identity.
 Additional gender identity examples include "bigender," "gender queer," and "two-spirit."
 For gender, national data can be stratified for diagnoses, linkage to care, and HIV viral suppression.
 Gender is not stratified at the state/territory or county level.

 Transgender is an umbrella term that is used to identify persons whose sex assigned at birth does not match current gender identity or expression.
-Transgender woman includes individuals who were assigned "male" sex at birth but have ever identified as female.
-Transgender man includes individuals who were assigned "female" sex at birth but have ever identified as male.
+Transgender woman includes individuals who were assigned "male" sex at birth but have ever identified as a woman.
+Transgender man includes individuals who were assigned "female" sex at birth but have ever identified as a man.
 In May 2013, CDC issued guidance to state and local programs on methods for collecting data on transgender persons and working with transgender-specific data.
 Information on gender identity is still not consistently collected or documented in the data sources used by HIV surveillance reporting jurisdictions.
 Thus, HIV data by gender remain limited.
 HIV surveillance personnel collect data on gender identity, when available, from sources such as case report forms submitted by health care or HIV testing providers and medical records, or by matching with other health department databases (e.g., Ryan White program data).

 Transmission category